Indian soldiers engaged in deadly gun battles with Kashmir rebels

 The gun battles come days after rebels killed two members of a government-run militia, called the Village Defense Group, in Kishtwar on Thursday.
 The Kashmir Tigers armed group claimed responsibility for the killings in a statement on social media.

 Separatists have been demanding either independence or to merge with Pakistan.
 Many Muslim Kashmiris also support the goals of the rebels.
-Tens of thousands of civilians, rebels and government forces have been killed as India deployed more than 500,000 soldiers to quell the violence.
+Tens of thousands of civilians, rebels and government forces have been killed as India deployed more than 500,000 soldiers to quell the rebellion.

 New Delhi has often blamed Pakistan for supplying the rebels with weapons and helping them launch attacks, which Islamabad denies.